pietersv/pogo/README.md

 MIT Hackathon project correlating social media discussion with consumer behavior.

 # Overview
 Pogo is a simple project to explore the relationship between consumer sentiment about products, as expressed in the natural language text of product reviews, Twitter feeds and NYTimes articles with the explicit product ratings on Best Buy.
-This is a team project for the MIT Hackathon at the hack/reduce space in Cambridge, MA in March 2015.
+This is a team project for the MIT Hackathon at the Hack/Reduce space in Cambridge, MA in March 2015.

+Subgoals were to play with the APIs  available by the sponsors (Indico.io, Knowledgent, Basis, Tamr), tap interesting public datasets, and integregate diverse tools of interest to the team, including R, Shiny and Python and make these work together.

 # Data sources